CodeWithKyrian/transformers-php/docs/getting-started.md

 ## Prerequisites

-Before installing Transformers PHP, ensure your system meets the following requirements:
+Before installing TransformersPHP, ensure your system meets the following requirements:

 - PHP 8.1 or above
 - Composer